 For seasoning, I like to keep it simple and just add some salt and freshly ground pepper.
 You could also add a couple of bay leaves for some extra aroma.
 I make sure the water in the pot is double in height to the chickpeas and cook everything in low heat.

-03. Towards the end, when the chickpeas are soft and cooked, I remove the potato and onion and add them to a blender.
+03. Towards the end, when the chickpeas are soft and cooked, I remove the potato and onion and add them to a small chopper.
 I add a little bit of the chickpea soup juice and the lemon juice and blend everything together.
 I then add that thick paste back to the pot.
 I leave it to boil for 5 more minutes to get all well combined and come together.

 I leave the olive oil for the very end and add some to the pot after I turned off the heat and it’s not boiling anymore.
 You could also drizzle some in your bowl while you are serving the chickpea soup.